Exploring the exact limits of the real-time equation-of-motion coupled cluster cumulant Green's functions: Theory

-which reproduces ansatze (\ref{eq: ans0}).
-The difference in correlation level between the two ansatze (\ref{eq: ans1}) and (\ref{eq: ans2}) is summarized in Figure \ref{fig: ansatze comparison}.
-Specifically, through the Taylor expansion of $e^{T^{(N)}}$, it is evident that the original ansatz (\ref{eq: ans1}) is the leading term of the ansatz (\ref{eq: ans2}).
-Consequently, the ansatz (\ref{eq: ans2}) is capable of capturing higher-order corrections to the excitation following the generation of a hole at spin-orbital $c$, as illustrated in Figure \ref{fig:higher_order_correction}.
+which reproduces ans\"{a}tze (\ref{eq: ans0}).
+The difference in correlation level between the two ans\"{a}tze (\ref{eq: ans1}) and (\ref{eq: ans2}) is summarized in the top of Figure \ref{fig: ansatze comparison}.
+Specifically, through the Taylor expansion of $\exp(T^{(N)})$, it is evident that the original CC ansatz (\ref{eq: ans1}) is the leading term of the dCC ansatz (\ref{eq: ans2}).
+Consequently, the dCC ansatz (\ref{eq: ans2}) is capable of capturing some hole-mediated higher-order corrections to the excitation following the generation of a hole at spin-orbital $c$, as illustrated at the bottom panel of Figure \ref{fig: ansatze comparison}.
+We have also explored swapping the order of $e^{T^{(N-1)}}$ and $e^{T^{(N)}}$ in (\ref{eq: ans2}) to propose an alternative dCC ansatz.
+In Appendix \ref{sec: appA}, we compare both dCC ans\"{a}tze and demonstrate that the terms establishing the connection between $e^{T^{(N-1)}(t)}$ and $e^{T^{(N)}}$ arise exclusively in the dCC ansatz given by (\ref{eq: ans2}), making it the appropriate choice for exact Green's function calculations.

-The new ansatz (\ref{eq: ans2}) bears resemblance to the double-unitary CC ansatze,\cite{Bauman2019SESDUCC} which incorporates two sets of excitation operators.
-When the ansatz (\ref{eq: ans2}) is applied to the time-dependent Schr\"{o}dinger equation (TDSE), the EOMs for $\tilde{N}_c(t)$ and $t^{(N-1)}_n(t)$ are derived as follows:
+The new dCC ansatz (\ref{eq: ans2}) bears resemblance to the double-unitary CC ansatz,\cite{Bauman2019SESDUCC} which incorporates two sets of excitation operators.
+When the dCC ansatz (\ref{eq: ans2}) is applied to the time-dependent Schr\"{o}dinger equation (TDSE), the EOMs for $\tilde{N}_c(t)$ and $t^{(N-1)}_n(t)$ are derived as follows:

 where the double similarity transformed Hamiltonian for the one-particle Green's function is defined as: